guru6910/Interview.md/Linux/Question.md

 45. what is inode number and how to check it ?

 An inode number is a unique identifier assigned to each file or directory in a filesystem on Unix-like operating systems, including Linux.
-It contains metadata about the file or directory but not the filename or the actual data content. and we can check inode number with command `ls -a`.
+It contains metadata about the file or directory but not the filename or the actual data content. and we can check inode number with command `ls -i`.

 46. type of files.